First Responder Stress - I get it.

 EMDR allows your nervous system to finally catch up—to file those overwhelming memories in the right place so you can move forward without constantly reliving the past.

-If you’re a first responder ready to find relief from trauma or chronic stress, I offer EMDR therapy both in-person in Issaquah and virtually across Washington.
 I currently have a contract with Central Pierce Fire Department, and they will cover four therapy sessions.
 When reaching out, please let me know that you’re with Central Pierce so we can coordinate accordingly.

 Ready to Begin?